SmithWillSuffice/ohanga-pai/content/blog/6_cashless.md

 Customers cannot discipline banks either, since 99% of customers have no clue whether their bank is close to insolvency or is a deposit risk.
 Governments can just 100% insure all deposits in their currency unit.
-The proper discipline on baking is rather on the assets side, not the liabilities.
+The proper discipline on banking is rather on the assets side, not the liabilities.
 (I stole that from Warren Mosler, so it's got 12 cylinder overhead valve chrome plated grease nipple cred, my dudes.)
 So the credit assessments need to be disciplined by logic and mathematics, not profit